Financial Aid Eligibility

 The Top 10 Percent Scholarship is awarded to students who graduate in the top 10 percent of their high school class.
 Qualifying students who submit the Free Application for Federal Student Aid (FAFSA) or Texas Application for State Financial Aid (TASFA) by the deadline set by the Texas Higher Education Coordinating Board and have financial need may be eligible to receive up to $600 if they enroll full-time in a Texas public college or university during the following Fall semester.

-NOTE: For the 16-17 academic year, the Texas Legislature did not allocate funding for any new awards in the Top 10% Scholarship program.
+NOTE: Beginning with the 2015-2016 academic year, the Texas Legislature did not allocate funding for any new awards in the Top 10% Scholarship program.
 Awards will be posted for renewal students only.